January 16th, 2021

 Chinese medicine tells us that the sour flavor benefits our entire digestive tract from mouth through to the large intestine.
 More specifically, the sour flavor’s astringent characteristic and mineral content help to clean the digestive system.
 It also improves hydrochloric acid production (HCL) within the stomach.
 HCL is important for the breakdown, digestion and absorption of nutrients.

-The liver and gallbladder benefit the most from the astringing nature because it breaks down nasty bacteria, mold, and fungus.
+The liver and gallbladder benefit the most from the astringing nature because it breaks down accumulations of any kind including toxins, and dead cells.
 It does this again through the astringing characteristic that facilitates a squeezing and releasing action in the body.
 The sour flavor also aids the gallbladder in bile secretion.

 The sour flavor is especially helpful in the breakdown of greasy foods, fats and proteins.
 It does this by cutting through the heaviness that those foods are made of.
 When the body gets a boost from this flavor, we are able to move toxins, absorb nutrition better, and as a result we look and feel healthier.